magahet/swimwithjj/README.md

 Swim With JJ is a swimming lesson business that offers personalized instruction with a focus on water safety and skill development.
 This website provides information about the services, lesson details, testimonials, FAQ, and contact information.

+## 📋 Changelog

+See the [CHANGELOG.md](CHANGELOG.md) file for a detailed list of changes between versions.

 ## 🚀 Architecture

 The site is built with [Astro](https://astro.build/), a modern static site generator, with TailwindCSS for styling.
 It follows a standard Astro project structure: